amatsagu/dotfiles/README.md

 ## Install

+> [!WARNING]
+> This configuration is made by myself, for myself, and with very little concern for other's preferences.
+This configuration is not meant to be "good", it's just meant to be comfortable for me.
+You'll need some knowledge to tweak sway or waybar configs to match your preferences.

 ### For Debian 12/13
 1. There's app/script prepared to help you quickly setup base desktop.
 Start by installing minimal version of debian from ISO (without DE), after first login type:
 ```sh